What’s this all about?

 • TorBox supports Internet access via cable (Ethernet), WiFi, tethering devices, cellular links, USB dongles (wlan1/eth1/ppp0/usb0), and VPN connections (tun0).

-• Clients can connect TorBox via WiFi (in most cases, an additional USB WiFi adapter is necessary) and cable (simultaneously; see here).
+• Clients can connect TorBox via WiFi (in most cases, an additional USB WiFi adapter is necessary), cable (simultaneously; see here), plugged into an USB socket as a network device (TorBox mini) or as a private VPN with tor functionality (TorBox on a Cloud).

-• It easily overcomes captive portals and offers, if necessary, measures against “disconnect when idle features” (sometimes seen with WiFis in airports, hotels, coffee houses).
+• It easily overcomes captive portals and offers, if necessary, measures against “disconnect when idle features” (sometimes seen with WiFis in airports, hotels, coffee houses, etc.).

 • TorBox supports OBFS4, Meek-Azure and Snowflake bridges, which help to overcome censorship (with an easy to use interface).